-In this resources pack, 42 different idioms for KS2 (e.g. ‘a piece of cake’, ‘open a can of worms’) are presented with exciting and arresting images.
-The idioms and their meanings are also provided on separate cards, so children can be challenged to match each idiom to its definition, which makes for a great group work activity in KS2 English lessons.
+We’ve also provided the idioms and their meanings on separate cards, so you can challenge children to match each idiom to its definition.
+This makes for a great group work activity in KS2 English lessons.

-Also included are completed idiom cards.
+We’ve also included completed idiom cards.
 Use these figurative language posters for KS2 classroom displays.

 Idiom meaning

 An idiom is a phrase that has a double meaning.
-Often they are used to exaggerate or emphasise something.
+Often we use them to exaggerate or emphasise something.

 Idiom examples